GavinHuttley/tib/source/intro.rst

 ..
 [3] Sorry, it's bring your own cape.

 Back to the replication crisis.
 When given the same input, computer programs are, by design, intended to produce the same output.
 Given computing is a central part of science, it should be written and applied with replication in mind.

-.. todo:: add section on how to contribute, "Edit on GitHub" etc..